 Facts to consider:

-If you are currently one of our valued clients your portfolio already reflects this philosophy.
+If you are currently one of our valued clients, your portfolio already reflects this philosophy.
 With regards to “risk tolerance” we will be reviewing each client’s level during our annual review appointments coming up over the summer months, and we advise investors in general to update your goals, tolerance, and overall plans at least annually to be confident about your positions in the market.

-If you are not yet a client and would like to get access to these strategies, please contact our team for a complimentary consultation and review of how we may be of service.
+If you are not yet a client and would like to get access to these strategies, please contact our team for a complimentary consultation to review how we may be of service.
 The summarizations and outlooks presented here are to be used for overview purposes only and are prepared according to the opinions of Phillip Multop and Multop Financial.
 Specific portfolio recommendations should be made after careful advisement and advice with your personal financial advisor.

 Phillip Multop is a Certified Financial Planner with a Master’s Degree in Taxation.
-Please browse our website to learn about our recent awards and recognitions as well as the firm’s client objectives and investment philosophies.
+Please visit our website at www.multop.com to learn more about our recent awards and recognitions as well as the firm’s client objectives and investment philosophies.
 The economic forecasts set forth in this material may not develop as predicted and there can be no guarantee that strategies promoted will be successful.
 The MSCIEM (Emerging Markets) Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of the emerging market countries of the Americas, Europe, the Middle East, Africa and Asia.

 Securities and advisory services offered through LPL Financial, Member FINRA/SIPC, a SEC registered investment advisor.
 Multop Financial is not an affiliate of LPL Financial, and offers tax and accounting services separate and apart from LPL Financial.